clerk/javascript/.changeset/violet-rocks-swim.md

 "@clerk/clerk-js": patch
 ---

-Update querystring to properly handle false value
+Bug fix: Requests failing due to incorrect parsing of value `false` when content type is `x-www-form-urlencoded`